scalay/scalay-io/README.md

-# Scalay: Useful Scala libraries(especially I/O)
+# scalay-io: Useful Scala I/O libraries

 ## Goal of this project

-Scalay project aims to provide useful Scala libraries, especially I/O.
+Scalay-io project aims to provide useful Scala I/O libraries.
 Now, scala.io cannot be used for general purpose.
 Then, I decided to write useful I/O library for Scala.

 This project *doesn't* aim to provide *thin* wrapper to java.io.
 I think that java.io is clumsy to use and should be cut off dependence on it.
-In scalay, without some exceptions, users don't need to know about java.io.
+In scalay-io, without some exceptions, users don't need to know about java.io.

 ## Current Status

 Now, this project is quite primitive and a few Scala codes exists.
-Until two months later, I would like to release the first alpha version of scalay.
+Until an year later, I would like to release the first α version of scalay-io.